MommaWatasu/DynamicArena/assets/README.md

 - [bush](https://www.cgtrader.com/free-3d-models/plant/bush/cypress-bush-05)
 - [fence](https://www.cgtrader.com/free-3d-models/architectural/architectural-street/wall-with-fence) (I modified this model and create another one which is used in the image)

-And the sky image used in the model is generated via FLux Schnell with ComfyUI.
+And textures used in the model are taken from [cgbookcase](https://www.cgbookcase.com/).

+And the `sky_original.png` is generated via Flux.1 dev fp8 using ComfyUI.
+And `sky_upscaled.png` is upscaled version of `sky_original.png` via ESRGAN.

 # Sounds
 `bgm.ogg` is generated via Stable Audio Open with ComfyUI.